dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

-Discover the diverse range of data applications that seamlessly integrate with the powerful dbt Semantic Layer, powered by MetricFlow &mdash; from business intelligence tools to notebooks, spreadsheets, data catalogs, and more.
+There are a number of data applications that seamlessly integrate with the dbt Semantic Layer, powered by MetricFlow, from business intelligence tools to notebooks, spreadsheets, data catalogs, and more.
 These integrations allow you to query and unlock valuable insights from your data ecosystem.

 <span>Query dbt metrics with external integrations using the sophisticated <a href="https://docs.getdbt.com/docs/dbt-cloud-apis/sl-api-overview" target="_self">{frontMatter.meta.api_name}</a></span>.
 Use the API to query metrics to avoid duplicative coding, optimize your development workflow, ensure data governance for company metrics, and guarantee consistency for data consumers.